 More About Periodontal Gum Disease in San Diego

 Periodontal gum disease is actually considered as one of the many complications of diabetes.
 In addition to increasing susceptibility, diabetes also promotes disease progression through poor blood circulation and tissue healing.
-The relationship between diabetes and periodontal is a two-way street, and more can be learned about such in this article.
+The relationship between diabetes and periodontal is a two-way street.

-If there are multiple factors in one individual, then getting rid of even just one can dramatically reduce the chances of periodontal gum disease from developing or progressing.
+If there are multiple factors in one individual, then getting rid of even just one can dramatically reduce the chances from developing or progressing.